Nikita-Izbrodin/Book_Library_Manager/README.md

-Used IntelliJ IDEA and MySQL.
+This project used IntelliJ IDEA and MySQL.